hnarayanan/shpotify/README.md

 3. Copy the file `spotify` to a convenient location in your `PATH`, or set your `PATH` to include the folder where the file is located.

-4. You can now use it to control Spotify with the following commands:
+4. That's it!
+You can now use it to control Spotify with the following
+   commands:
    ````
    spotify play                      Resumes playback where Spotify last left off
    spotify play [song name]          Finds a song by name and plays it